-- " Immediately fund the development of a National Palliative Care Action Plan for Aboriginal and Torres Strait Islander People. - " Development of culturally appropriate care models to support Aboriginal and Torres Strait Islander people living with a life-limiting disease. - " Development and introduction of cultural awareness training for all palliative care providers. - " Development of further resources to support advance care planning for Aboriginal and Torres Strait Islander people. - " Training and career pathways for the Aboriginal and Torres Strait Islander palliative care workforce.
+- " Immediately fund the development of a National Palliative Care Action Plan for Aboriginal and Torres Strait Islander People, to be led by an Aboriginal community-controlled organisation. - " Development of culturally appropriate care models to support Aboriginal and Torres Strait Islander people living with a life-limiting illness. - " Development and introduction of cultural awareness training for all palliative care providers. - " Development of further resources to support advance care planning for Aboriginal and Torres Strait Islander people. - " Training and career pathways for the Aboriginal and Torres Strait Islander palliative care workforce.